dinesh179750/K.DINESH-192210140-/README.md

 This notebook performs an exploratory data analysis (EDA) on a car dataset to understand various factors influencing car prices.

 Table of Contents
-Introduction
+Introduction,
-Data Loading and Initial Inspection
+Data Loading and Initial Inspection,
-Data Cleaning and Preprocessing
+Data Cleaning and Preprocessing,
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA),
-Descriptive Statistics
+Descriptive Statistics,
-Feature Normalization
+Feature Normalization,
-Data Binning
+Data Binning,
-Visualizations
+Visualizations,
-Libraries Used
+Libraries Used.
 1. Introduction
 This project aims to analyze a dataset of car features to identify key relationships and patterns that affect car prices.
 The notebook covers data loading, cleaning, transformation, and various visualizations to gain insights into the data.